-1. Introduction:
+1 Introduction

 The mistral is a northerly gap wind regime located at the Rhône valley in southern France.
-The Rhône valley separates the the Mediterranean.
-The mistral winds yield the potential to deliver extreme weather impacts such as wildfires (Ruffault, et al., 2017), heavy precipitation (Berthou, et al., 2014; 2018) and direct wind damage (Obermann et al., 2018).
-It poses a frequent threat to agriculture, and is one of the most renowned weather phenomena in France.
+The Rhône valley separates the Massif Central from the Alpine ridge by a $\sim 50 \, \text{km}$ wide canyon, channeling northerly winds into the Gulf of Lion (GOL) in the Mediterranean.
+The mistral winds yield the potential to deliver extreme weather impacts such as wildfires (Ruffault et al., 2017), heavy precipitation (Berthou et al., 2014, 2018) and direct wind damage (Obermann et al., 2018).
+It poses a frequent threat to agriculture and is one of the most renowned weather phenomena in France.
 The mistral is seen as the primary source of severe storms and Mediterranean cyclogenesis (Drobinski et al., 2005) and is recognized as the most dangerous wind regime in the Mediterranean (Jiang et al., 2003).
-The mistral outflow, composed of continental air-masses, picks up moisture at intense evaporation rates over the GOL, before flowing towards the lee-cyclone in the Gulf of Genoa (see Fig. 1) and further destabilizing it.
-Indeed, precipitation response to the mistral can be seen at the Dolomite Mountains east to Italy, where the mistral outflow is often headed, and the warm front of the Genoa low is often active.
-Rainaud et al. (2017) related strong mistral events to heavy precipitation events occurring along the European-Mediterranean coast line.
-This relationship is manifested mainly by the re-moistening during mistral events, and the following flow of this moist air towards the European mountain slopes scattered along the coast.
-Classified as a dry air outbreak (Flamant, 2003), the mistral brings relatively dry and cold continental air masses into the Mediterranean Sea interface, resulting in massive air-sea heat exchanges, Berthou et al. (2014) found a significant sea surface cooling in the GOL in response to strong mistral events, which in turn weakened the following precipitation event occurring in southern France.
-The winter mistral often reduces SST (Li et al., 2006; Millot, 1979), potentially destabilizing the water column, and indeed Schott et al. (1996) reported the initiation of deep convection in the GOL in response to strong surface cooling generated by a severe mistral case that took place in February 18-23, 1992.
-This atmosphere-ocean coupling (Lebeaupin-Brossier and Drobinski, 2009), in which the mistral lowers the SST in the GOL, destabilizing the water column and potentially triggering oceanic deep convection, might be viewed as an altitude-crossing mechanism, i.e., a pathway relating different atmospheric levels, in which anomalies from the tropopause (i.e., upper level potential vorticity anomalies) modify the tropospheric flow via the mistral wind, with impacts all the way to the land or sea surface, and further down, essentially to the bottom of the Mediterranean sea, in cases of the onset of deep convection.
+The mistral outflow, composed of continental air masses, picks up moisture at intense evaporation rates over the GOL, before flowing towards the lee cyclone in the Gulf of Genoa (see Fig. 1) and further destabilizing it.
+Indeed, precipitation response to the mistral can be seen at the Dolomite Mountains in eastern Italy, where the mistral outflow is often headed, and the warm front of the Genoa low is often active.
+Rainaud et al. (2017) related strong mistral events to heavy precipitation events occurring along the European-Mediterranean coastline.
+This relationship is manifested mainly by the remoistening during mistral events and the following flow of this moist air towards the European mountain slopes scattered along the coast.
+Classified as a dry air outbreak (Flamant, 2003), the mistral brings relatively dry and cold continental air masses into the Mediterranean Sea interface, resulting in massive air-sea heat exchanges.
+Berthou et al. (2014) found a significant sea surface cooling in the GOL in response to strong mistral events, which in turn weakened the following precipitation event occurring in southern France.
+The winter mistral often reduces SST (Li et al., 2006; Millot, 1979), potentially destabilizing the water column, and indeed Schott et al. (1996) reported the initiation of deep convection in the GOL in response to strong surface cooling generated by a severe mistral case that took place in 18-23 February 1992.
+This atmosphere-ocean coupling (Lebeaupin-Brossier and Drobinski, 2009), in which the mistral lowers the SST in the GOL, destabilizing the water column and potentially triggering oceanic deep convection, might be viewed as an altitudecrossing mechanism, i.e., a pathway relating different atmospheric levels, in which anomalies from the tropopause (i.e., upper-level potential vorticity anomalies) modify the tropospheric flow via the mistral wind, with impacts all the way to the land or sea surface and further down, essentially to the bottom of the Mediterranean Sea, in cases of the onset of deep convection.